DanielTockan/Skii/README.md

 The resorts schema had two fields that required different types of relationships in order to get our desired functionality.

-The user field relationship was formed with USER LEVEL/OBJECT LEVEL(WHICH ONE??) permissions in mind.
-As you will see in the controller section, logic was created to ensure that only the creator/poster of the resort (in this case the super admin) would be able to delete or edit the resort details.
-A REFERENCE RELATIONSHIP WAS USED FOR THIS FIELD BECAUSE...
-(STATE THE LOGIC AND REASONING BEHIND THIS).
+A relationship was created between the user field and the model, with object level permissions in mind.
+In particular scenarios within the app, logic was created to ensure that only authorised users would be able to execute CRUD functions - this will be expanded on in the controllers section.
+A reference relationship was chosen in this instance as the asscociated user (admins) needed to be able to execute CRUD funcitons on multiple resorts.
+An embedded relationships would not permit for this.

-The comments field relationship existed as we wanted users to talk and interact about their favourite resorts.
-AN EMBEDDED RELATIONSHIP WAS CHOSEN BECAUSE.......
-(STATE THE LOGIC AND REASONING BEHIND THIS).
-The comment schema had a user reference relationship of its own in order to assign a user to the comment they made.
-This was the reason for creating a schema for comments, rather than having a comment field within the resorts schema.
+Conversely, the comments field applied an embedded relationship with the resorts model.
+Comments made had to belong to one resort in order for user to have meaningful interactions about the resorts they loved in one location (the page for that resort) - a key aspect of the app, and the reason behind this choice.
+This consideration about user interaction was the driving factor for creating a comments schema, rather than just a comment field.
+Comments needed to be connected to users for the social aspect, and users needed to be able to make as many comments as they liked.

 ```js
 const commentSchema = new mongoose.Schema({